 I have also discovered dangers and imperfections in writing; It is now my conviction that philosophy should be simple and elegant to be useful, and not some 10-volume monster.
 Also, I have the strong conviction that philosophy and life should be one.
 They interpenetrate in terms of inspiration, goals, and desires.

 My attempts to create stories and adventures have been plagued by the greed for pedantic implementation; I have discovered that my interest for games is in fact just interest in the story and world.
 They say, "the story is not the game".
 Well, it is my game.
 In any case the story is what I care about.
 Writing gives freedom to explore, to ask questions; In a way the rigidity of science prohibits it.
-And in as much as exploration of reality matters, writing is the best tool of the thinking person.

 Illustration.
 I have been drawing all my life, without anybody teaching me, and this has been my oldest and most intuitive support in life; It is a way to capture ideas, to explore and build creatures and worlds; My ideas often come in visual forms; My inner child loves to draw, it has always been scribbling, and drawing, and the desires of that child live on within me.
 There are things that are dear to me in drawing, dear in a way only equal to writing - if even to writing.
 For these reasons, I think drawing is paramount to my definition.